wednesdayaddamsss/more-about-me/README.md

 I am a disney addict and I like to go every year.
 Disney dogs & lions are my favorite !
 I kin max goof which is goofy's son from A goofy movie !
-I honestly feel like more people should watch desendants , since its a very good show and its absolutely amazing.
+Also , I honestly feel like more people should watch desendants , since its a very good show and its absolutely amazing.
 Evie Grimhilde , the daughter of the evil queen , is one of my biggest kintypes .